Sandeen & Sullivan Prizes

 The Sandeen Prize in Poetry and the Sullivan Prize in Short Fiction are awarded to authors who have published at least one volume of short fiction or one volume of poetry.
 Please include a photocopy of the copyright and the title page of your previous volume.
 Vanity press publications do not fulfill this requirement.

-Please submit two copies of your manuscript and inform us if the manuscript is available on computer disk.
+Please submit two copies of your manuscript and inform us if the manuscript is available electronically.
 Mail manuscripts to 356 O’Shaughnessy Hall Dept of English, University of Notre Dame, Notre Dame, IN, 46556.
 Include an SASE for acknowledgment of receipt of your submission.
 If you would like your manuscript returned, please send an SASE.
 Manuscripts will not otherwise be returned.
 A $15 administrative fee should accompany submissions.
 Make checks payable to University of Notre Dame.
 Every contestant will receive a one-year free subscription to the Notre Dame Review.

 The next Richard Sullivan prize submission period will be May 1 - Sept.
 1, 2014; the next Ernest Sandeen prize period is May 1 - Sept.
 1, 2015.